Course Introduction

 To see what Access Control permissions a group has, you need to go to System / Organization & Access / Access Controls.
 You can there select a group and see what permissions it has enabled and disabled.

 Continuing the previous example, Mary has four groups assigned to her.
-Two of them are Department groups, which do not grant any access controls, and the other two are Permission groups, each providing a set of permissions.
-The effective access Mary has in Eramba is the sum of all granted permissions across her groups.
+Two of them are Department groups, where all their “Access Lists” are “Off,” and the other two are Permission groups, each with a number of Access Lists turned “On.”
+The effective access Mary has in eramba is the sum of all granted permissions across her groups.

 If two Permission groups conflict, granted permissions take precedence.
 For example, if Group A allows creating Policies and Group B denies it, and Mary is assigned to both groups, she will be able to create Policies.